January is Thyroid Awareness Month

 Medically Reviewed by:

-Hypothyroidism may be the cause of hair, skin, and nail problems.
-Everyone likes to look their best, and in many cases, how you feel about your appearance relies on your hair, skin, and nails.
-Many lotions, supplements, and ointments promise better hair, skin, and nails, but true health starts from within.
+Everyone likes to look their best, and in many cases, how you feel about your appearance can depend on your hair, skin, and nails.
+Many lotions, supplements, and products promise better hair, skin, and nails, but you can’t get around a basic fact: true health starts from within.

 Limited offer